Foundress of the Sisters of the Blessed Sacrament (1858-1955)

 For prayer and reflection

-On March 3 we also remember Blessed Concepcion Cabrera de Armida.
-A wife and mother of nine children, she established a number of charitable works and two religious communities following her husband’s death.
-Known for her charity and mystical writings, Blessed Concepcion died in Mexico City in 1937 and was beatified in 2019.
+On March 3 we also remember Blessed Concepcion (“Conchita”) Cabrera de Armida.
+A married laywoman and mother of nine children, she later founded a movement known as Obra de la Cruz (“Work of the Cross”).
+Honored as a mystic and for her boundless faith, she died in Mexico City, Mexico, in 1937, and was beatified in 2019.

 To learn more about the Sisters of the Blessed Sacrament, visit: http://www.katharinedrexel.org/sisters-of-the-blessed-sacrament/